BehindTheMusicTree/audiometa/docs/AUDIO_TECHNICAL_INFO_GUIDE.md

 **Note on Unset MD5**: When a FLAC file has an unset MD5 checksum (all zeros), the function returns `False` (invalid).
 An unset MD5 cannot verify file integrity, so it is considered invalid.

+**Note on FLAC Files with ID3 Metadata**: FLAC files may contain ID3v1 or ID3v2 metadata tags, which are non-standard for the FLAC format.
+When ID3v2 tags are prepended to a FLAC file, the file no longer starts with the `fLaC` marker but with the `ID3` header instead.

+This causes an issue because the `flac` tool (used internally via `flac -t`) may report errors such as "MD5 signature mismatch" or "FLAC\_\_STREAM_DECODER_ERROR_STATUS_LOST_SYNC" when processing FLAC files with ID3 tags.

+The library handles this by searching for the `fLaC` marker in the file rather than assuming it's at position 0.
+This allows the library to correctly locate the STREAMINFO block and read the MD5 checksum even when ID3v2 tags are prepended to the file.
+Without this approach, the library would read bytes from inside the ID3 tag data instead of the actual MD5 checksum.

 #### MD5 Checksum States

 FLAC files can have MD5 checksums in different states: